vkurup/kurup.org/blog/_posts/2006-02-08-doing-nothing.markdown

 ---
 date: 2006/02/08 00:00:00
 layout: post
-title: "Doing nothing"
+title: Doing nothing
-tags: investing quarterly duck amn
+tags: investing quarterly
 ---

 It's time for my quarterly investment update.
 Every 3 months, I look at my portfolio and sell stocks that I don't like and then buy ones that I do.
 This quarter, I'm doing **nothing**.